dbarbuzzi/tvd/README.md

 ### Config file

-Create a file named `tvd-config.toml` and copy the contents from `config-sample.toml` as a baseline.
+Using a config file is alternative to command-line arguments.
+It can be used in conjunction with command-line arguments in which case command-line arguments will take precedence when duplicates are detected.
+Create a file named `config.toml` and copy the contents from `config-sample.toml` as a baseline.
 Marked values are optional and can be omitted to use defaults.

 The accepted values are: